denten-courses/computing-context/experiments/2-weasel/2-weasel-words.md

 1. Use NLTK to load in the corpus and write a program that will output a list of common weasel words into a .csv file.

-2. Remake [*Weasel Words I*](https://github.com/denten-courses/computing-context/blob/master/experiments/1-weasel/1-weasel-words.md).
+2. Remake [*Weasel Words I*](https://github.com/denten-courses/computing-context/blob/master/experiments/1-weasel/1-weasel-words.md) using Python NLTK.
 Put all of your essay words into the bag.
 Subtract words found only in your essay (and not in the class corpus).
 Subtract common English words to derive true weasels.